ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 <p align="center"><img src="images/copy_dest.png"</p>

-7. Open another browswer or browser window and paste the string into the address bar and press Enter.
+7. Open another browswer or browser window and paste the string into the address bar and add /_utils e.g: http://cap-sg-prd-2.integration.ibmcloud.com:15109/_utils/

+Then Press Enter.

-   You'll see your couchDB dashboard (Fauxton) appear.
+   You'll see your couchDB dashboard (Futton app) appear.
 That's it!
-Your database is now accessible from outside your network!
+Your database is now accessible from outside your on-premise network!

 5. See the traffic in Bluemix.
     Return to or open the gateway in Bluemix.
 The chart shows a spike in traffic.

 <p align="center"><img src="images/traffic_spike.png"</p>

 Now you know how create a secure gateway that opens your on-premise data to the cloud.
 You can try these same steps  with  MYSQL, DB2, MongoDB or any other databases you use on-premise.

+## Configuring security for your gateway

 Stay tuned for additional parts of this tutorial which will show you how to include data sets from multiple sources (cloud-based and local) for combination and analysis.
 Last but not least, we'll show how to implement security and permissions that let you control who sees what.